Arizona vs. Michigan State: Odds, spread, over/under - November 23

 Arizona vs. Michigan State Betting Trends

-- Arizona has covered in each of its five games with a spread this season.
+- Arizona has won all five of its games against the spread this season.

-- This season, games featuring the Wildcats have hit the over twice.

-- Michigan State has covered twice in four matchups with a spread this year.
+- Michigan State has covered twice in four games with a spread this season.

-- So far this year, just one of the Spartans games has gone over the point total.
+- So far this season, just one of the Spartans games has gone over the point total.

 Arizona Futures Odds